-The best way to improve technique is through constant repetition and high volume of contact with the ball.
+The best way to improve technique is through constant repetition and a high volume of contact with the ball.
 Games provide very limited technical benefits since players don’t get many touches on the ball.
 When you have 22 players sharing one ball, each player only gets on average 20-40 ball touches per game.
 In fact, depending on position and amount of minutes played, some players only touch the ball 10-20 times per game.
 This is not our philosophy of developing players.

-In a well structured practice that is geared towards technical development, players would typically touch the ball hundreds of times in one single practice.
-By keeping the player-to-ball ratio small (1:1 through 4:1) and using small-sided games, each player would easily accomplish 200-400 touches, and often even more, in a 90 minute practice session.
+In a well-structured practice that is geared towards technical development, players would typically touch the ball hundreds of times in one single practice.
+By keeping the player-to-ball ratio small (1:1 through 4:1) and using small-sided games, each player would easily accomplish 200-400 touches, and often even more, in a 90-minute practice session.
 Our goal at LEAD SOCCER is to provide players an environment where they can get challenged, learn, and excel so they can achieve their potential.
 It is obvious that practices provide much better technical development than games.
 Players will learn technical skills mainly in practices and our dedicated coaches will ensure you of that.

-In terms of tactics, in a well constructed practice, under the guidance of a knowledgeable coach, the potential for learning how to solve soccer tactical problems is enhanced by more repetition and more scope for the coach to provide feedback.
-The use of small-sided activities further increases the learning opportunities.
+In terms of tactics, in a well-constructed practice, under the guidance of a knowledgeable coach, the potential for learning how to solve soccer tactical problems is enhanced by more repetition and more scope for the coach to provide feedback.
+The use of small-sided activities further increases learning opportunities.
 Our coaches have played at the highest levels and understand the tactical side of the game but most importantly know how to explain and pass that knowledge to the players.

-A quality practicewill bemore effective at teaching the tactical principles than a game.
+Quality practiceswill bemore effective at teaching the tactical principles than a game.
 Games improve team cohesion and teach players functional roles.
 But since cohesion and functional roles are to a large extent team-specific, the long term benefits from games are limited.
 Also, when players are tactically intelligent, cohesion and roles are easy to teach and it doesn’t take many games to accomplish.

 It is clear that practices have a much bigger impact on the technical and tactical development of players than games.
 Players experience many more touches on the ball and more learning moments in practices compared to games.
 In fact, the number of ball touches in games for each player is practically negligible.
 Hence, practices should outnumber games by a large ratio.

 Practices are more conducive to long term technical and tactical development since they provide the skill foundation that is transferable from team to team and from level to level, whereas games tend to develop ‘perishable’ benefits, such as team cohesion and match fitness.
-We truly hope that as coaches and parents we have a much better understanding on the importance of training and the impact it has on our players.
+We truly hope that as coaches and parents we have a much better understanding of the importance of training and the impact it has on our players.